 - Salaries of plumbers, well contractor, laborers for installation of well, treatment equipment, well sealing, water service line, etc.

-Please note that no equipment is to be purchased or construction is to take place until the construction plans have been reviewed and approved by this office, and a grant agreement signed with MDH.
+Please note that no equipment is to be purchased and no construction is to take place until the construction plans have been reviewed and approved by this office and a grant agreement signed with MDH.

 Activities not fundable include:

 - Activities that are not protecting drinking water